 US immigration 1800s Era, was the decade of a prime influx of people from Europe.

 US immigration in the 1800s was overwhelmingly from Ireland, England and the Scandinavian countries.
-They did come from other countries in Europe, too.
-Asia also was a source of immigration during the 1800s.5 Often overlooked are the forced immigrants - those brought in through slavery.
+They came from other countries in Europe, too.
+Asia also was a source of immigration during the 1800s.5 Often overlooked are the forced immigrants – those brought in through slavery.

-People looked for opportunities elsewhere when land ownership in their native country became difficult, when their governments were oppressive, because of religious persecution, with food scarcity, or when they couldn't support themselves and their families.1
+People looked for opportunities elsewhere when land ownership in their native country became difficult, governments were oppressive, when facing religious persecution, with food scarcity, or when they couldn’t support themselves and their families.1

-Ireland had a severe famine - often called the "Great Hunger."
-The origin began with potato blight, but was influenced by Political Maneuvers.
-Crops from their own island were shipped to England, regardless of Ireland's need.
+Ireland had a severe famine, often called the “Great Hunger.”
+It began with potato blight, but influenced by Political Maneuvers.
+Crops from their own island were shipped to England, regardless of Ireland’s need.
 Desperate victims, approximately one million, died during the mid 1800s.

 NEWS BY TELEGRAPH (Special To The Miner)